Fat Freezing vs Liposuction

 What happens to the skin after fat reduction?

-Both treatments can cause some skin tightening.
+Skin response varies, and changes in skin appearance differ between individuals.
 However, if you have significant loose skin, you may need additional treatments regardless of which fat reduction method you choose.